Tejpex/blackjack-python/README.md

 # blackjack-python
-A game of Blackjack played in the terminal
+A game of Blackjack played in the terminal.